 Touring in Nepal comes with many benefits!
 You can still get some incredible mountain views without having to trek through remote areas.
 Another great benefit is that you can choose between luxury and economic lodges.
-Most tours take place in bigger cities where many activities await to be enjoyed!
-Transportation is easy and can be done in private or public.
+Most tours take place in bigger cities where many activities await to enjoy!
+Transportation is available in private or tourist standard.
 Also, you won't need any special or restricted permits.
 More benefits of touring in Nepal are planning your itinerary and going sightseeing at the places you want to see.
 Furthermore, on a tour in Nepal, you can learn more about the old cultures and religions.

 What famous places can you visit during touring in Nepal?

-While a small country, Nepal is filled with ancient and significant religious places.
+While a small country, Nepal is fulled of ancient and significant religious places.
 Four regions that house UNESCO World Heritage Sites are waiting for you to explore!
 These regions are Kathmandu, Lumbini, Chitwan, and Pokhara and offer the best tours in Nepal.
 So which famous places can you visit during touring in Nepal?